 - Electricity replacing kerosene in lanterns and markers.

-- The end of steam and full dieselization of the division.
+- The end of steam, and the full dieselization of the division.

 - The Canadian - trains Number 1 and Number 2.